 And yes, I assumed that if my dad wanted a sandwich like mine, he’d have to ask for a Boy Cheese Sandwich, but he never did that I recall.
 Sixth Street Jerry was too busy bringing home the pork rinds, baby.

-These days grilled cheese sammiches are still a favorite, and one of my comfort foods (along with mac & cheese), and I still occasionally refer to them as feminine without ever checking under their bread to find out whether I’m right.
-That probably makes me a sammich sexist, for which I’m deeply sorry, and will surely pay in the afterlife.
-Till then, Girl Cheese Sammiches for all my friends!
+These days grilled cheese sammiches are still a favorite, and one of my comfort foods (along with mac & cheese), and I still pretty much always refer to them as Girl Cheese.

 PS: I apologize for that terrifying image above.
 I really wanted to use an appetizing photo of a nice, melty grilled cheese to make your mouth water, but then I found ^that^, and come on, how could I resist?
 It would have been wrong–possibly immoral or even illegal–for me to not use that image in this article.
 So, to make up for it, here’s a photo of me just before I learned to say “Girl cheese sammich, please!”
 Love ya!